 Far more than your average bike tour of South America, this is a 1,000 mile cycling adventure, riding across an entire continent.

-This brand new event is the brainchild of Rat Race, a company that lives and breathes bucket list challenges.
-(Their tag line says it all: “extraordinary global adventures for everyday people”.)
-Here Abbi Naylor, Rat Race’s Head of Expeditions, shares the inside story on what to expect.
+Brainchild of Rat Race, a company that lives and breathes bucket list challenges, this is their flagship trans-continental adventure (Their tag line says it all: “extraordinary global adventures for everyday people”.)
+In this article, we hear from Abbi Naylor, Rat Race’s Head of Expeditions, who first recced the route and has since led the tour several times, shares the inside story on what to expect.

 It sounds absolutely awesome.